Introduction-

 What is leakage?

-The escape of liquid or gas from a pressurised or evacuated enclosure or system via imperfection such as holes, or cracks, is Known as leakage.
+The escape of liquid or gas from a pressurized or evacuated enclosure or system via imperfections such as holes, or cracks, is Known as leakage.

 In General, When liquid or gas is coming out due to cracks or holes, can be said leakage is formed.